cherry-style/styled-components-ssr-order-issue/nextjs/README.md

 2. Click `AnchorButtonPage` link.

-3. AnchorButton will have zero padding even though the size is specified.
+3. AnchorButton will be red even though the color is specified.